huaweicloud-latam/knowledge-base/docs/Containers/CCE/migrating-azure-aks-to-huawei-cce.md

 ## **Huawei Cloud**

-### **Criar uma VPC**
+### **Create a VPC**

-Primeiramente, uma VPC precisa ser criada.
-Neste exemplo, a subnet com CIDR 192.168.0.0/16 será utilizada.
+First, a VPC needs to be created.
+In this example, the subnet with CIDR 192.168.0.0/16 will be used.

 ![](/huaweicloud-knowledge-base/assets/images/CCE-Migrating-Azure-AKS-to-Huawei-CCE/media/image26.png)

-### **Criar o Cluster no Console da Huawei Cloud**
+### **Create Cluster in Huawei Cloud Console**

-1. Navegue até o console da CCE e clique em “Create CCE”;
+1. Navigate to the CCE console and click “Create CCE”;

-2. Selecione a AZ correspondente;
+2. Select the corresponding AZ;

-3. Selecione as especificações de acordo com o cenário;
+3. Select the specifications according to the scenario;

-4. Selecione a VPC e security group apropriados;
+4. Select the appropriate VPC and security group;

-5. Após a criação do CCE, faça login na instância da ECS criada;
+5. After the CCE is created, log in to the created ECS instance;

-6. Teste a conexão e atrele um EIP se necessário.
+6. Test the connection and attach an EIP if necessary.

 ![](/huaweicloud-knowledge-base/assets/images/CCE-Migrating-Azure-AKS-to-Huawei-CCE/media/image27.png)